Covid-19 Coronavirus Safety Precautions

 - Use contactless payment where possible

-- Be aware there is likely to be a reduced food and drink service
+- Be aware there will likely to be a reduced food and drink service

 - Make the cabin crew aware if you become ill